Winery Tasting Room Guide

 - You do not have to drink all the wine in your glass.
 Toss the unwanted wine in your glass into the dump bucket provided for this purpose.

-- The host suggests a rinse for your glass, that means the host will pour a small amount of the next wine into your glass.
-This is not to drink but rinse away the old wine from your glass.
+- If the server suggests a rinse for your glass, that means the host will pour a small amount of the next wine into your glass.
+It is called a “Rinse.”
 Swirl the wine and empty into the dump bucket.

 - Sometimes a neutral food will be provided, such as plain crackers.
 The purpose of the food is to clear the palate after tasting each particular wine.